 The second glute ham raise alternative requires the same machine as the glute ham raise.
 The back extension exercise is considered the prequel movement to the glute ham raise.

 Starting at a 90 degree hanging position, the back extension puts more stress on the low back and slightly less on the hamstrings.
-A great back strengthening exercise and an awesome alternative and complimentary movement to the glute ham raise.
+A great back strengthening exercise and complimentary movement to the glute ham raise.

 Glute Ham Raise Alternative #3: Reverse Hyper Exercise:

 The third glute ham raise alternative is the reverse hyper exercise.
-The reverse hyper provides a low isolation that you will get from no other exercise.
+The reverse hyper provides low isolation that is uncommon with most conventional exercises.
 With more of an emphasis on the low back and glute region, the reverse hyper exercise is a sure fire way to build your posterior chain.

 A couple tips to remember when completing the reverse hyper:

-• Focus only on extending at the hips during reverse hyper (try not to arch the back, keep hips in line with back)
+- Focus only on extending at the hips during reverse hyper (try not to arch the back, keep hips in line)

 Glute Ham Raise Pain Relief - QL Claw:

-Over or underworking your glutes can cause soreness and tightness in your gluteus medius located in the uppermost region of your hips.
-Disregarding pain and tightness in the gluteus medius can lead to many problems including low back tightness and injury as well as uneven hip and knee alignment.
+Over or underworking your glutes can cause tightness and soreness in your glutes.
+Specifically the gluteus medius msucle, located in the uppermost region of your hips.
+Disregarding pain and tightness in the gluteus medius can lead to many problems including low back tightness, injury, and uneven hip/knee alignment.

-The best way to find relief is through targeted deep tissue massage to the muscle.
+A great way to find relief is through targeted deep tissue massage.
 A deep, soothing deep tissue massage will release glute pain of its constant muscle tension and allow it to exist as a normal, non-pain-inducing muscle.
 A great tool for this is the QL Claw.
 Using the "Ql Claw", this process has never been easier.
 Save yourself a trip to the chiropractor and relieve your tension today.

 Sources: